 Portfolio Course Information, Policies, and Procedures

-- Only approved productions of the Department of Drama may be used for portfolio course credit.
+- Only productions approved by the Department of Drama may be used for portfolio course credit.

-- Assignment of performance roles are based on an audition and only applicable for credit in Drama 2600, 3600, and 4600.
+- Assignment of performance roles is based on an audition and applicable for credit in Drama 2600, 3600, and 4600 courses.

-- Assignment of other creative roles are based on show needs and approval by appropriate faculty member.
+- Assignment of other creative roles is based on production needs and approval by appropriate faculty member.

-- All portfolio course forms must be completed and signed by the student and faculty supervisor and be returned to the Portfolio Course Coordinator no later than 1 day from the beginning of the students’ work on the production assignment.
+- All portfolio course forms must be completed electronically and signed by the student and faculty supervisor and be returned to the Portfolio Course Coordinator no later than 1 day from the beginning of the students’ work on the production assignment.
 Late paperwork will not be accepted.
 Please see Portfolio Course Credit Packet

 - Upon receiving notification from the Portfolio Course Coordinator, Fine Arts Student Program Services will register the student in the appropriate portfolio course.
-Registration will usually occur during the term the production or assignment takes place, but in cases where the notification is received after November 15 in a fall term or March 15 in a spring term, the course will be registered in the following term.
-Registration for Drama 2600 and 2611 takes place after approval of and during the term of the second production or assignment.
+Registration for portfolio courses will usually occur during the term the production or assignment takes place, but in cases where the notification is received after November 15 in a fall term or March 15 in a spring term, the course will be registered in the following spring or fall term, respectively.